facebookresearch/ReAgent/docs/usage.rst

 Models are trained on consecutive pairs of state/action tuples.
 To assist in creating this table, we have an ``RLTimelineOperator`` spark operator.
 Let's build and run the timeline operator on the data:

 First, we need to build the Spark library that will execute the timeline.
 Apache Spark is a platform for doing massively-parallel processing.
 Although we are running this on a single file, Spark is designed to work on thousands of files distribued across many machines.
-Explaining HDFS, Hive, and Spark are beyond the scope of this tutorial, but for large datasets it's important to understand these concepts and that it's possible to run Horizon in a distributed environment by simply changing the location of the input from a file to an HDFS folder.
+Explaining HDFS, Hive, and Spark are beyond the scope of this tutorial, but for large datasets it's important to understand these concepts and that it's possible to run ReAgent in a distributed environment by simply changing the location of the input from a file to an HDFS folder.

 .. code-block::